ryjen/ryjen.github.io/content/post/12-bar-blues.md

 ## Bringing it on home

-Applying note values to the previous pattern in the key of **A**, the 12 bar blues now looks like:
+Applying note values to the previous pattern in the key of **C**, the 12 bar blues now looks like:

 `C C C C - F F - C C - G - F - C - G`